SenthilCognizant/challenge26/README.md

 7. Session Management view Participants & Choices
 Get API /sessions/participants

+Note:
-Note: In my Local machine setup, Lombok package been included, but it’s not working as expected.
+1. In my Local machine setup, Lombok package been included, but it’s not working as expected.
 So, I have included manually Getter and Setter.

+2. System.out.print been used instead of slj4 logging log.info, Due to CLI usage in this project.

 CLI Session Menu:
 1. Invite participant